FaisalBalamash/Hospital-management-system/README.md

 # Hospital Management Application

-This Java Swing-based application facilitates hospital management tasks by offering dedicated screens for Customers, Delivery Men, and Admin, each tailored to specific functionalities.
-The application also integrates with an SQL database to store and retrieve information related to departments, employees, rooms, doctors, patients, and their interactions.
+This Java Swing-based application streamlines hospital management tasks, offering dedicated screens for administrators, doctors, nurses, and patients.
+The application integrates with an SQL database to store and retrieve information related to departments, employees, rooms, doctors, patients, and their interactions.

 ## Table of Contents